-FILL: These functions fill the Oscillator fields starting from Field 1 up to Table length.
+FILL: These functions will use the content of the F1 field, and fill the Oscillator fields starting from Field 1 up to table length.

 Reset: you can reset the current table's content to the default values.
 This option is inactive when all table elements are in default position.